WDD 231: Web Frontend Development I

 //console.table(data.prophets);

-displayProphets(data.prophets); // note that we reference the prophets array of the JSON data object, not just the object
+displayProphets(data.prophets); // note that you reference the prophets array of the JSON data object, not just the object

 }